Konecranes works for a decarbonized and circular world

 Advancing our climate action with science-based targets

 Limiting global warming requires decarbonization of all industry sectors, and we have analyzed our ability to do our part.
 We have reviewed how climate change affects Konecranes and how Konecranes can contribute to climate change mitigation.
-In early 2022 we published our science-based climate targets which have been validated as being in line with the ambition to limit global warming to 1.5°C. These targets highlight Konecranes’ ambition to cut emissions, further develop its low-carbon portfolio and mitigate climate risks.
+In early 2022 we published our science-based climate targets which have then been updated in 2025.
+These targets highlight Konecranes’ ambition to cut emissions, further develop its low-carbon portfolio and mitigate climate risks.
+Konecranes’ science-based climate targets are in line with the ambition to limit global warming to 1.5°C.

-Konecranes is committed to reduce its Scope 1 and 2 emissions by 50% by 2030 mainly by investing into the energy efficiency of the production processes and improving fleet fuel efficiency as well as using renewable energy.
-As this target was achieved in the end of 2022, Konecranes aims to further reduce the emissions from the original target, aiming for carbon neutral own operations by 2030.
+Konecranes is committed to reduce its absolute Scope 1 and 2 GHG emissions 60% by 2030 (from 2019) mainly by investing in energy efficiency improvements and improving fleet fuel efficiency as well as using renewable energy.

-For Scope 3, Konecranes is committed to reduce absolute carbon emissions by 50% by 2030, encompassing the use of sold products and steel related purchases.
-The target covers over 70% of Konecranes’ value chain emissions.
-The most important milestones in Konecranes climate roadmap are to electrify product offering, further accelerating the adoption of smart design principles and collaborating with steel providers who share Konecranes’ climate ambition.
+For Scope 3, Konecranes is committed to reduce absolute GHG emissions from purchased goods and services and use of sold products 50% by 2030 from year 2019 The most important milestones in Konecranes climate roadmap are to electrify product offering, further accelerating the adoption of smart design principles and collaborating with steel providers who share Konecranes’ climate ambition.

 Additionally, in 2024 Konecranes committed to set long-term net-zero group emission reduction targets in line with the Science Based Targets initiative Net-Zero Standard.